 Obstacles and explosions

-The Show has survived two bouts of the plague, the great fire of London, city-wide riots just before the 1830 Show and a particularly thunderous 1867 editorial in the Times which declared that "the Show will vanish but the Banquet is safe".
+The Lord Mayor's Show has survived several bouts of the plague, the great fire of London, city-wide riots just before the 1830 Show and a particularly thunderous 1867 editorial in the Times which declared that "the Show will vanish but the Banquet is safe".

 It has moved from land to river and back again while a modern megacity grew up in the open space that once lay between the City of London and the remote village of Westminster.

-The route of the modern show was fixed in 1952, but still it occasionally has to be diverted around roadworks or construction.
-This too is nothing new.
-In 1676 the Court of Aldermen approved a change of route:
+The route of the modern show was fixed in 1952, but the constant rebuilding of London means that it often has to work around building sites and take a diversion around roadwork.
+This too is not new.
+In 1676 the Court of Aldermen approved a change of route because:

 These days, even if the prime minister were that popular, the security around the modern Show makes a mass horse-kissing unlikely.
 The policemen and women that you see on the day are the visible and friendly tip of a huge security operation that keeps both the procession and the spectators safe.
 Just one example: every single one one of the 3,500 manholes and 197 vacant properties on the route will have been searched and sealed before you get there on the day.